Health & Wellness

 Parasites can often live undetected for months and years in our system.

-Awareness and understanding of parasites and the diseases they bring help prevent health risks.
+Awareness and understanding of parasites and the diseases they bring help prevent serious health risks.

 Have your family checked by physicians and keep an eye on your surroundings.